crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Nagas are a hybrid species: Human from the waist up with a large snake tail instead of legs.

-  They are reasonably good at most things and advance in experience levels slightly slower than Humans.
+  They are reasonably good at most things and advance in experience levels at the same rate as Merfolk.
 They are naturally resistant to poisons, can see invisible creatures, and have tough skin, but their tails are relatively slow and cannot move them around as quickly as can other creatures' legs (this only affects their movement rate; all other actions are at normal speed).
-Like Palentongas, their body shape also prevents them from gaining full protection from body armour.
+Like Centaurs, their body shape also prevents them from gaining full protection from body armour.
 A Naga's biggest forte is stealth: Nagas are very good at moving unnoticed.
 Their tails eventually grow strong enough to constrict their foes in combat.

-  Nagas can spit poison; the accuracy and damage of this poison increases with the Naga's experience level.
+  Nagas can spit poison; the range, accuracy and damage of this poison increases with the Naga's experience level.

 Octopodes (Op)
-  These land-capable relatives of common octopuses can move about as fast as humans and yet retain the ability to swim underwater, although their dual adaptation is not as good as that of the shapechanging Merfolk.
+  These land-capable relatives of common octopuses can move about as fast as humans and yet retain the ability to swim underwater, although their dual adaptation is not as good as that of the shapechanging merfolk.

   Octopodes have eight tentacle-shaped legs, and need four of them to move.
   While a tentacle lacks fingers, two tentacles are a rough equivalent of a